*updated September 30, 2015*

 - 2 tblsp peanut oil

 - 4 tsp freshly grated ginger

 - 1 litre chicken stock

 - 500 g skinless chicken breast, cut into thin slices across the fillet or chicken tenderloins (easier) !To serve

 - Soy sauce

-- Heat the peanut oil and sesame oil in a medium saucepan over a medium-low heat.
+- Heat the oils in a heavy based saucepan over a medium-low heat

-- Add the onion and stir occasionally for 5-6 minutes or until the onion is soft.
+- Add the onion and stir occasionally until its soft but not browned

-- Add the rice and stir to coat the grains of rice in the oil.
+- Add the rice and stir to coat the grains in oil

-- Cover, reduce the heat to low and simmer for 5 minutes.
+- Cover, reduce the heat and simmer for 5 minutes

 - Cover again and simmer for a further 7-8 minutes or until rice is just tender and chicken is cooked through.